What International Call inclusions do Optus, Vodafone and Telstra have in their plans?

 - I make more than about an hour’s worth of International calls a month:

 If you already have a phone plan from Optus, Telstra or Vodafone, your best option is an add on / bolt on.
 They’re usually $5 or $10 a month and they’ll give you between an hour and a half and 4 hours of International calls to the most common destinations.
 Your major alternative is a Phone plan with included international minutes.
 (See next bullet point.)
 If you’re prepared to move to a smaller phone company, they sell variants which have included International minutes.
 This sort of plan (plan with included International minutes) will be right for anyone making more than about an hour’s worth of International calls per month.

 - I make more than 2 hours of International calls per month:

 We would strongly urge you to consider an Internationally focused phone plan.
-Companies like Belong Mobile and Amaysim offer preferential International rates and actually, their Australian data and voice/SMS inclusions are pretty good too.
+Companies like Belong Mobile offer preferential International rates and actually, their Australian data and voice/SMS inclusions are pretty good too.

 - You need a domestic signal to make an international call: